avaframe/AvaFrame/docs/moduleCom2AB.rst

 com2AB: Alpha Beta Model
 ==========================

-This module calculates the runout of an avalanche according to the statistical :math:`\alpha-\beta` model.
+:py:mod:`com2AB` calculates the runout of an avalanche according to the statistical :math:`\alpha-\beta` model.
 An avalanche is defined by its DEM (digital elevation model), a path and a split point.
 The runout is calculated according to the :math:`\alpha-\beta` model suited for avalanches in the Austrian Alps.
 It is also possible to adapt the model parameters for other regions.